-- (6) If, in the case of a co-production, several co-producers satisfy the grant requirements, the application may nevertheless only be filed by one of the producers.
-The producers participating in the co-production must agree on this point and issue a corresponding joint statement to the FFA at the time of filing an application. - (7) No undertaking which is subject to an outstanding recovery order following a previous European Commission decision declaring an aid illegal and incompatible with the internal market may be granted individual aid.
+(6) If, in the case of a co-production, several co-producers satisfy the grant requirements, the application may nevertheless only be filed by one of the producers.
+The producers participating in the co-production must agree on this point and issue a corresponding joint statement to the FFA at the time of filing an application.

+(7) No undertaking which is subject to an outstanding recovery order following a previous European Commission decision declaring an aid illegal and incompatible with the internal market may be granted individual aid.
 Nor may undertakings in difficulties be granted financial aid.
+In derogation from sentence 2, Article 1 (4) (c) sentence 2 of the General Block Exemption Regulation (Commission Regulation (EU) No 651/2014) in the applicable version applies accordingly.